mniip/cabal-matrix/README.md

 This will present you with a table that you can navigate using the TUI keybindings at the bottom of the screen.

-If your package builds on e.g. `text` and `bytestring` you can get a more exciting build matrix with:
+If your package depends on e.g. `text` and `bytestring` you can get a more exciting build matrix with:
 ```sh
 cabal-matrix -j1 --package text=2.0,2.1,2.1.3 --times --package bytestring=0.10.0.0,0.11.0.0,0.12.0.0,0.12.2.0